RoboticsPolyu/CBF-DMP/README.md

-# DACS: Diffusion-based Aerobatics with CBF-Guided Sampling for Urban Air Vehicles
+# Diffusion-based Trajectory Generation with CBF-Guided Sampling for Urban Air Vehicles

 A PyTorch implementation of an enhanced diffusion-based trajectory generation model for urban air vehicles, featuring obstacle-aware transformers and Control Barrier Function (CBF) guidance for guaranteed safety in complex environments.